Irish Christmas Traditions

 The Wren Boy Procession takes place on St. Stephen’s Day (Boxing Day to us N. Americans) and there are parades around the country.
 This tradition is making a comeback in some urban areas and there are many legends surround the “wren boy”.

 It’s an odd celebration or commemoration – the Wren Boys dress up in old clothes, blacken their faces with coal and parade around with a dead wren (in effigy these days).
 The poor wren was hunted and killed then paraded around on a pole with a holly bush and the dead wren.

 Some say it was because during the penal times in Ireland a village was planning an attack against the British.
-A little wren however, caused a ruckus by tapping its beak on the drum and awoke the sentries who then proceeded to ward of the attack.
+A little wren, however, caused a ruckus by tapping its beak on the drum and awoke the sentries who then proceeded to ward off the attack.